How to Understand Political Parties and Party Politics

-It is the human condition itself which divides the house and creates coalitions and factions, not the parties that create core ideology.
 Luckily this slightly disturbing truism lends itself to analysis and makes it easy to differentiate the naturally occurring populist and aristocrat parties of any nation or time and allows us to create rock solid theories that work over and over.

 Below we further examine the political ideologies noted above and then we compare those to the modern and historic British and American political parties.